ickhov/queues-and-threads/REPORT.md

 every 10 milliseconds.

 ## Testing Preempt
-We test our queue using test_preempt.c in which we created 3 threads with no yield functions.
+We test our preempt using test_preempt.c in which we created 3 threads with no yield functions.
 The output is unpredictable, but all the threads print its respective *printf* statement which implies that preempt is working.